M-arcus/cloudron-docs/docs/knowledge-base/certificates.md

 Cloudron integrates with [Let's Encrypt](http://letsencrypt.org/) to install TLS certificates for apps automatically.
 It also renews certificates automatically.

+Cloudron utilizes the `http-01` scheme to validate the domain with Lets Encrypt (this scheme involves provisioning an HTTP resource under a well-known URI).

 ## Automatic renewal of Let's Encrypt certificates

 Cloudron attempts to start renewing certificates automatically about 1 month before expiry of the